-Leonardo DiCaprio ‘Shook’ Seeing River Phoenix Hours Before He Died
+Leonardo DiCaprio Recalls Seeing River Phoenix Hours Before He Died

 via @jayfielden: As we speak, Quentin Tarantino’s ninth film, “Once Upon a Time in…Hollywood”—a magnum opus with a cast of casts—is debuting at Cannes.
 The movie, which is set in 1969, inspired us to collaborate with the director and his two leading men on a cover that captures the look and feel of the great Esquire covers of the same era.
 The entire issue, in fact, taps the Spirit of ‘69—the style, the vibe, even some of the magazine’s own history—to reflect, a half century later, on 2019.
 To get the special issue, you’ll have to wait for it to hit newsstands officially on June 4th.
 But to read @michael_hainey’s exclusive Q&A with @leonardodicaprio, Quentin Tarantino, and Brad Pitt, click the link in our bio.
 Casting by @emilypoenisch // photos by @alexilubomirski // styling by @matthew_marden // design by @raul_a_aguila // editing jeuje by @brucehandy // photo direction @justinoneill & @alixbcampbell // @sonypictures // @festivaldecannes

-Later that same evening when DiCaprio first had his encounter with the actor, Phoenix died of a drug overdose at 23 years old outside of the iconic Los Angeles music club.
-He was with then-girlfriend Samantha Mathis, brother Joaquin Phoenix, sister Rain Phoenix; and Red Hot Chili Peppers band member Flea.
+Later that same evening after DiCaprio first had his encounter with the actor, Phoenix died of a drug overdose outside of the iconic Los Angeles music club.
+He was with then-girlfriend Samantha Mathis, brother Joaquin Phoenix, sister Rain Phoenix, and Red Hot Chili Peppers band member Flea.

-Running with Monsters, author Bob Forrest said in a report by Page Six in a 2013 story that Phoenix had embarked on a “massive drug binge” during the last days of his life, which eventually led to his untimely death.
+Running with Monsters author Bob Forrest said in a 2013 report by Page Six that Phoenix had embarked on a drug binge during the last days of his life, which eventually led to his untimely death.

 One could say that DiCaprio has taken up the mantle that Phoenix left behind, becoming both a respected actor and activist in Hollywood.
-He currently stars in the film Once Upon a Time In Hollywood alongside Brad Pitt where he portrays a faded television actor and Pitt, his stunt double, who strive to achieve fame and success in the film industry during the final years of Hollywood’s Golden Age in 1969 Los Angeles.
+He currently stars in the film Once Upon a Time in Hollywood alongside Brad Pitt.
+In the film, DiCaprio portrays a faded television actor, who alongside Pitt’s stunt double character, strives to achieve fame and success in the film industry during the final years of Hollywood’s Golden Age in 1969 Los Angeles.

 DiCaprio also made a cameo in the Lil Dicky video for the song “Earth.”

-Once Upon a Time In Hollywood hits theaters July 26.
+Once Upon a Time in Hollywood hits theaters July 26.